 Similarly, if you say you work in cybersecurity, someone might ask, “What do you do in cybersecurity?”
 “Do you work in security operations, threat intelligence, or risk management?”
 There are many facets to the career path.

 This is good news.
-It means no matter what type of person you are.
-There is likely a cybersecurity job for you.
+It means, regardless of what type of person you are, there is likely a cybersecurity job for you.
 There might be some you like and some you don’t like.
-That’s the adventure – explore and discover what fits your skills and what industry matches your interests.
+That’s the adventure—explore and discover what fits your skills and what industry matches your interests.

 Learning how to hack, understanding what the bad guys know, and then stopping the latest types of attacks will fill you with confidence and satisfaction.

-There will be parts of a cybersecurity position that don’t always seem cool.
+There will be parts of a cybersecurity position that won’t always seem cool, like meetings and policy development.
 Still, these are far outweighed by the knowledge and skills you will acquire as a security engineer.

 Cybersecurity is a career for a motivated individual who wants to make a positive difference in the world.
 This career will provide you with the opportunity to help others and take care of your family.